ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/dns.md

 You can of course ignore this you haven't created any subdomain DNS settings for your site.
 {{< /details >}}

+**Next:** This article shows how to set up HTTPS connections to your Laravel web app.

 {{< deploy-laravel/navbar >}}